kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 ### Goals

-The goal of Kubernetes documentation is to accurately document in-tree functionality for Kubernetes, and to eliminate barriers to effective contribution and understanding.
+The goal of Kubernetes documentation is to accurately document in-project functionality for Kubernetes, and to eliminate barriers to effective contribution and understanding.

-The goal of this KEP is to reach and document a consensus on what types of third party content are appropriate for inclusion in Kubernetes documentation; standards for including third-party content; and to create consistent policies for docs handle third-party and dual-sourced content.
+The goal of this KEP is to reach and document a consensus on what types of third-party content are appropriate for inclusion in Kubernetes documentation; standards for including third-party content; and to create consistent policies for docs handle third-party and dual-sourced content.